chaninder/dsc180a-q1-project/README.md

-# Facial Expression Emotion Detector.
+# Facial Expression Emotion Detector

 This is the Quarter 1 Project for the course DSC 180A.
 In this project, we collected and created multiple baseline models for predicting emotions purely based off facial expression.